citrix/generator-citrix/README.md

 # generator-citrix-netscaler [![NPM version][npm-image]][npm-url]
-> A Yoeman generator that scaffolds a .NET Core sample project that show how to interact with the Citrix Netscaler CPX docker container via the NITRO REST API
+> A Yeoman generator that scaffolds a .NET Core sample project that show how to interact with the Citrix Netscaler CPX docker container via the NITRO REST API